HSF/hsf.github.io/organization/_posts/2020/2020-12-03-coordination.md

 - Yes we agreed this was a very good point to explore, given the different views of metadata from these two communities, but that in the then they are very related.

-For later in the year, want to follow up on declarative analysis -- flesh out benchmark challenges into more complete analysis situations.
+For later in the year, we want to follow up on declarative analysis -- flesh out benchmark challenges into more complete analysis situations.
 HSF to provide a "conventional" implementation for performance comparison?

 - We should make sure that ease of use and clarity are prioritised in the solutions.
 People developing new tools (IRIS-HEP, for example) are definitely interested in this.